Saadmairaj/tkmacosx/tkmacosx/README.md

 ## Button Widget

 The tkmacosx `Button` widget is alternative to tkinter's Button that supports all features on a macos that were not possible with tkinter Button like background, relief, overrelief, activebackground, and some other features can be set.
+There is a blue focus ring that tells if the button has the focus or not to disable or hide the focus ring, either set `takefocus=0` or `focuscolor=''`.

 - **Argument:**

     Modifies one or more widget options.
 If no options are given, the method returns a dictionary containing all current option values.
 All the options are pretty much the same as Tkinter [Button](https://effbot.org/tkinterbook/button.htm).
 Here are the extra options of tkmacosx Button.

   - `activebackground`: What background color to use when the button is active.
 The default is system specific.
 Give tuple of two colors for gradient effect in active background.
-  - `activebackground`: What foreground color to use when the button is active.
+  - `activeforeground`: What foreground color to use when the button is active.
 The default is system specific.
   - `activeimage`: What Image to display when the button is active.
 No image to display by default.
   - `activebitmap`: What Bitmap to display when the button is active.
 No bitmap to display by default.
   - `bordercolor`: The color to use for the highlight border when the button does not have focus.
 The default is system specific.
 Same as **highlightbackground.**